entropy-tamer/reynard-validation/README.md

 ## Overview

 The `reynard-validation` package provides a comprehensive, unified validation system for the entire Reynard ecosystem.
+It consolidates all validation logic from across the ecosystem into a single, consistent, and powerful validation system with full TypeScript support, comprehensive error handling, and advanced features like JSON remediation.

 ## Features

 - **Unified API**: Single validation system across all Reynard packages
 - **Type Safety**: Full TypeScript support with comprehensive type definitions
 - **Extensible**: Easy to add custom validators and schemas
-- **Performance**: Optimized validation engine with minimal overhead
+- **Performance**: Optimized validation engine with minimal overhead (O(1) for basic validations, O(n) for complex schemas)
 - **Security**: Built-in security validation for URLs, passwords, and file uploads
 - **Flexible**: Support for both simple and complex validation scenarios
 - **JSON Remediation**: Advanced JSON syntax fixing and package.json validation
+- **Comprehensive Validators**: 20+ built-in validators for common use cases
+- **Schema System**: Flexible validation schemas with custom rules and error messages
+- **Error Handling**: Detailed validation errors with context information

 ## Installation